QUESTIONS AND ANSWERS

 No. You will set up payment directly with your customer.
 Some customers provide a remittance advice statement via WebEDI.

 Yes.
-The EDI must first be mapped by us to be compatible with your system.
-You can use the WebEDI upload/download feature to import and export data with your system.
-Or, you can receive and send system data directly with integrated EDI.
-We have integrated EDI with many systems, including SAP, Oracle PeopleSoft, Oracle JD Edwards, NetSuite, MS Dynamics, Infor, Epicor, Sage, QuickBooks, and others.
+To be compatible with your system, data from POs will need to be mapped (or translated).
+You will then be able to use the upload and download feature in WebEDI to import and export data to and from your system.
+Alternatively, you can receive and send system data directly with our integrated EDI solutions.
+We integrate EDI with any existing business system including SAP, Oracle PeopleSoft, Oracle JD Edwards, NetSuite, Microsoft Dynamics, Infor, Epicor, Sage, and QuickBooks.
 Learn more about integrated EDI here.

 HAVE MORE QUESTIONS?